Buddhist Hymn: Dedication of Merit

 An example of how this is sung or recited is here:

-Interestingly, you will also see this in Chinese Buddhism as well with more elaborate lyrics (I found multiple versions online) where it is called the Huí Xiàng Jì (回向偈):
+Interestingly, you will also see hymns for the dedication of merit in Chinese Buddhism as well, though with more elaborate lyrics (I found multiple versions online) where it is called the Huí Xiàng Jì (回向偈):

 Anyhow, the dedication of merit and its various hymns encompass the Mahayana-Buddhist notion that we’re all in this together.
 Just as one person awakens the bodhi mind and wishes to share with others, hopefully others will benefit from this too.